blahajjessie/13s-wiki/usage/index.md

 ## Required Software
 You will need the following packages for this class (for now) If you know what you're doing, you can install them now.
-If you don't, wait until I finish the guide
+Otherwise, read the guide for more info

 - `git` (should already be installed)
 - `clang`